-CBK continues to record strong operating efficiency, with a cost-to-income ratio of around 32% for the year-end 2019 (2018: 30%), after operating expenses increased by 12% for the year-end 2019, which was one of the best among its domestic peers.
-The bank's preprovision income/average total assets was 2.3% for the same period, above the system average of around 2.1%, and provides a first line of defense against potential losses.
+CBK continues to record strong operating efficiency, with a cost-to-income ratio of around 30.5% during 2020 (2019: 31.6%), supported by a 20% decline in operating expenses during 2020.
+The bank's pre-provision income/average total assets was 2.0% for the same period, above the system average of around 1.8%, and provides a first line of defense against potential losses.